Illia-Pyv/CryptoPass/README.md

+# Disclaimer>
+You will need to have Java 16 installed on your computer and set is as an environment variable.
+There are plenty of tutorials on that online.

 # Download
 To download CryptoPass, go to releases on the right and then select the latest release.
 1. Now download the CryptoPass.zip (You don't need those other two files they are for the source code).